-5. Reactive Power Capability and Voltage/Power Control Performance on the Area EPS characteristics for the system serving the location of interconnection, an economic solution to mitigate high-voltage caused by DER may be to implement DER active power and reactive power control functions.
+5. Reactive Power Capability and Voltage/Power Control Performance

+A widely observed effect of relatively high levels of DER is reverse power flow causing an elevation of voltage near the DER source.
+The Area EPS Operator is responsible for maintaining voltage within standard ANSI C84.1 Range A for normal operations.
+Depending on the Area EPS characteristics for the system serving the location of interconnection, an economic solution to mitigate high-voltage caused by DER may be to implement DER active power and reactive power control functions.
 The implementation of these functions can contribute to an Area EPS Operator's ability to operate the system in a safe and reliable manner as increasing levels of DER are deployed.
 The use of these functions can allow higher levels of DER deployment in an economic manner.
-In general, reactive power control functions should be used to control voltage16 for normal Area EPS conditions, by injecting or absorbing vars.
+In general, reactive power control functions should be used to control voltage for normal Area EPS conditions, by injecting or absorbing vars.
 The voltage-active power control function should be used for abnormal Area EPS conditions (for example temporary feeder configuration) which work by reducing active power output in order to reduce the severity or alleviate the high voltage condition.